 With all prescription pill detox and withdrawals, the individual’s body will be affected physically, mentally, and spiritually.
 Withdrawal symptoms from most prescription medications are so severe that detoxing without medical supervision often fails.
 At Banyan Treatment Center, we know that the only way to guarantee a successful start to the recovery journey is to have a medically supervised prescription pill detox program along with therapy to treat all aspects of the individual.

 Why Prescription Pill Detox is Crucial to Recovery

 When the anxiety and pain from withdrawal begin, this can be too much to tolerate for many individuals.
 In most cases, this is the main cause of relapse.
 Medically detoxing a person is crucial to beginning the recovery journey.
 Through proper medical treatment and added support through therapy, the former addict is more likely to be successful in a life of sustained sobriety.
 It is important to treat the withdrawal medically but with therapy simultaneously to ensure proper recovery.

 What are my Options for Prescription Pill Detox?

-The most successful way to detox from any form of prescription pills would be a medically supervised prescription pill detox program.
+The most successful way to detox from any form of prescription pills would be a medically supervised prescription pill detox program such as the one at Banyan Treatment Center.
 While, detoxing at home is possible, there are many complications that could result from going “cold turkey” and when death could be a possibly outcome, this is not something to take lightly.
 Proper medical detoxification and therapy are required to ensure a life of sustained recovery.

-The best choice is Banyan Boca’s Detox Program.
+The best choice is Banyan's Program.
 If you or someone you know is struggling with prescription pill addiction, please call us at (888) 422-1651.